 Collaborating with a like-minded company could be a good way to join forces to make this possible, like Williams Sonoma and Bake From Scratch did here.
 Collaborations also increase exposure and allow for customer crossover between you and whoever you partner with.

 3. Valentine’s Day emails with a twist

-When sending out your Valentine’s Day emails, consider including something that will add a little extra umph.
-Allowing your customers to go from passive reader to active participant adds a fun activity element to your emails.
+When sending out your Valentine’s Day emails, consider including something that will add a little extra oomph.
+Allowing your customers to go from passive readers to active participants adds a fun activity element to your emails.
 Customers are more likely to engage with content that asks them to engage!

 Get experimental this Valentine’s Day